NervanaSystems/neon/README.md

     . .venv/bin/activate
 ```

 Starting after neon v2.2.0, the master branch of neon will be updated weekly with work-in-progress toward the next release.
 Check out a release tag (e.g., "git checkout v2.2.0") for a stable release.
+Or simply check out the "latest" release tag to get the latest stable release (i.e., "git checkout latest")

 **Warning**